AdobeDocs/commerce-operations.en/help/performance/application-server.md

    git push
    ```

-### Disable Application Server
+### Disable GraphQL Application Server (on-premises)

-1. Comment out the `/graphql` section of `nginx.conf` file that you added when enabling Application Server.
+1. Comment out the `/graphql` section of `nginx.conf` file that you added when enabling GraphQL Application Server.
 1. Restart nginx.

-This method of disabling Application Server can be useful to quickly test or compare performance.
+This method of disabling GraphQL Application Server can be useful to quickly test or compare performance.

-### Confirm that Application Server is disabled
+### Confirm that GraphQL Application Server is disabled

-To confirm that GraphQL requests are being processed by `php-fpm` instead of Application Server, enter this command: `ps aux | grep php`.
+To confirm that GraphQL requests are being processed by `php-fpm` instead of GraphQL Application Server, enter this command: `ps aux | grep php`.

-After Application Server has been disabled:
+After GraphQL Application Server has been disabled:

 * `bin/magento server:run` is inactive.
 * `var/log/application-server.log` contains no entries after GraphQL requests.

-## Integration and functional tests for PHP Application Server
+## Integration and functional tests for GraphQL Application Server

-Extension developers can run two integration tests to verify extension compatibility with the Application Server: `GraphQlStateTest` and `ResetAfterRequestTest`.
+Extension developers can run two integration tests to verify extension compatibility with GraphQL Application Server: `GraphQlStateTest` and `ResetAfterRequestTest`.

 ### GraphQlStateTest